Risk Management

 Risk Management System

-Individual risks that have materialized are handled by the committee or department in charge of that risk, and are reported to the Risk Management Committee, including the status of implementing recurrence prevention measures and horizontal rollout.
+Individual risks that have materialized are addressed by the departments responsible for managing those risks and are reported to the Risk Management Committee, including the status of implementing measures to prevent recurrence and horizontal deployment across the Group.

 Group-wide risks include those related to climate change and human rights, among others.